davodey/jQuery-Social-Share-and-Total-Plugin/README.md

 	<span class="google-count"></span>
 </a>
 ```
-Finally, if you want to include the total number of shares include this block
+Finally, if you want to include the total number of shares include an element with this class $('.total-count')
 ```
 <span>Total</span>
 <span class="total-count"></span>